 The surname Eve was first found in Lincoln and Yorkshire where they held a family seat from very ancient times, being granted lands by Duke William of Normandy.
 They were originally from the Department of Eure in Normandy, and were anciently styled d'Evers or d'Evere.

-Important Dates for the Eve family
+Early History of the Eve family

 This web page shows only a small excerpt of our Eve research.
 Another 55 words (4 lines of text) are included under the topic Early Eve History in all our PDF Extended History products and printed products wherever possible.